CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise4.md

    ![](./media/ex3imgup11.png)

-1. Click on **Publish** in the popup window to publish your agent to the selected channel.
+1. Click on **Publish** in the pop-up window to publish your agent to the selected channel.

    ![](./media/ex3imgup12.png)